cechrist/cardoon/doc/adding_devices.rst

 A current-source approach is adopted in this simulator.
-Therefore all models must be implemented using independent and voltage-controlled sources.
+Therefore all models must be implemented using independent and voltage-controlled current sources.
 This is not a limitation any circuit component can be described in that way, including ideal voltage sources and state-variable defined nonlinear models.